lydietoure/writermd-book/sample-wip/publish/review/reviewer-questionnaire.md

 # Questionnaire

-You have been chosen as a reader of an early draft of *BOOK NAME*
+You have been chosen as a reader of an early draft of $WIP_TITLE.

 Please answer the following questions, adding in as much information as possible.
 Ideally you will give locations in the book to relate to your answers.